krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 some event has happened, but with memory leaks, we need to understand why something has not yet happened.
 Two additional tools come to our rescue:

-* **heap dump** - shows us the current state of a heap - we can find out what kind of objects are there, but shouldn't be
+* **heap dump** - shows us the current state of a heap - we can find out what kind of objects are there but shouldn't be
 * **profiler** - shows us where these objects were created

-In this simple example any of those tools is enough.
-In more complicated ones I needed both to find the root cause of the problem.
+In this simple example, any of those tools is enough.
+In more complicated ones, I needed both to find the root cause of the problem.
 It is nice to finally have a tool that can profile memory leaks on production systems.

 It is worth mentioning that the ```--live``` option is available only since **async-profiler 2.9**, it needs